vinissou/OldRetriever/README.md

 I stopped working on it when I discovered that Silver Search existed (https://github.com/ggreer/the_silver_searcher) and nowadays I use ripgrep-all for most of my file searching needs (https://github.com/phiresky/ripgrep-all), so even if I had finished it would be kinda redundant.

-I provided a release with the compiled executables, if like to run weird EXEs from the internet in your computer.
+I provided a release with the compiled executables, if you like to run weird EXEs from the internet in your computer.

 For building on Windows: I recommend using the mingw-winlibs-llvm-ucrt package from Scoop, it's the most painless way to install compilers on Windows.